code-stroke/codestroke-backend/README.md

 curl -X PUT -H 'Content-Type: application/json' -i 'http://127.0.0.1:5000/case_histories/1/' --data '{"pmhx":"HTN, IHD", "meds":"aspirin", "weight":"70"}'
 ```

-The other useful route for clinician usage is `/cases/` through a GET request
+The other useful route for ED usage is `/cases/` through a GET request
 which returns all cases in the database.
 When setting up the front end, make
 sure the `case_id` for each returned case is somehow persisted when you follow a
 case hyperlink so that you can submit the `case_id` with the forms when you make